+IRELAND.
 (Private Correspondence.)

-There have been made, during the past week, very energetic efforts (considering his advanced age) on the part of Mr. Daniel O'Connell, to wake the genius of Repeal agitation in Ireland; which, since the astounding fact that all the money, ten thousand excellent good pounds sterling poured into the coffers of the Corn Exchange, had dwindled unaccountably down to some £200 was published to the world, had betaken itself to the deep sleep of apathy and the dark dream of despair.
-The meetings had become merely nominal; and though O'Neill, Daunt, the Rev. Mr. Groves, and Tom Ray went through the send from the folks t'other side of the Atlantic nothing to boast of.
-ON TUESDAY EVENING, Mr. John West delivered a In this crisis an effort was indispensible, and ment, explaining to him the ricketty state of his MANCHESTER.-The fustian-cutters of this town he had committed it could answer for was its existence till he arrived.
-He came, and though it would have been more paternal to let the sinking infant die decently in seclusion and quietude, he insisted on dressing up the sickly brat in the most showy manner, and again present-COALBROOK DALE .- On Monday evening ing it to the public gaze for admiration and accept-Mr. Mogg delivered a lecture at Watling-street, Wel ance.
-A few have been deceived by the momentary lington, and afterwards formed an association; between hectic which illuminated the puny creature's cheek, sixty and seventy names were taken down; about five but common-sense (an excellent judge in these mathundred persons attended the lecture.
-On the same ters) pronounced everywhere that the original conevening.
-T. Halford, of Coalbrook Dale, delivered a stitution of the babe had been unsound, and that it by an Oxford friend, arrived here on Monday, and tion for a certain line of conduct he had pursued.
-This from sixty to one hundred names were taken.
-An an existence painful to itself and its friends, and
+There have been made, during the past week, very energetic efforts (considering his advanced age) on the part of Mr. Daniel O'Connell, to wake the genius of Repeal agitation in Ireland; which, since the astcurding fact that all the money, ten thousand excellent good pounds sterling poured into the coffers of the Corn Exchange, had dwindled unaccountably down to some £200 was published to the world, had betaken itself to the deep sleep of apathy and the dark dream of despair.
+The meetings had become merely nominal; and though O'Neill, Daunt, the OLDHAM.-Mr. Storer, of Ashton, delivered an hebdomadal farce regularly, their "associates" were nothing to boast of.
+In this crisis an effort was indispensible, and despatches were forwarded to the father of the movement, explaining to him the ricketty state of his bantling-that as much a the dry nurses to whom he had committed it could answer for was its existence till he arrived.
+He came, and though it would have been more paternal to let the sinking infant die decently in seclusion and quietude, he insisted on dressing up the sickly brat in the most showy manner, and again presenting it to the public gaze for admiration and acceptance.
+A few have been deceived by the momentary hectic which illuminated the puny creature's cheek, but common-sense (an excellent judge in these matters) pronounced everywhere that the original constitution of the babe had been unsound, and that it would be useless to go to further expense to prolong contemptible to its enemies.
+Repeal, we mean Dan

-We have had, Sir, all kinds of ward meetings, at with jealousy and disappointment; he finds the people are beginning to think, despite all his repeated offers to be not only purse-bearer, but sensecarrier to the Irish nation.
+O'Connell's Repeal, is as good as dead.
+We have had, Sir, all kinds of ward meetings, at which the Liberator publicly declared that he knew of no other society in Ireland than the Repeal Association, at the same moment that our petition was devil from holy water.
+The fact is, he is rabid with jealousy and disappointment; he finds the people are beginning to think, despite all his repeated offers to be not only purse-bearer, but sensecarrier to the Irish nation.